 Drag-and-drop has been with us for decades.
-It helps us to get things done on both our desktop and mobile apps and operating systems.
-There’s both a simplicity and intuitiveness that has led to it become one of the most universal UI features.
+It helps us to get things done on desktops, mobile apps and operating systems.
+There’s both a simplicity and intuitiveness that make them one of the most universal UI features.

 So it’s no wonder that drag-and-drop has invaded the web over the past few years.
-From uploading files in Dropbox to sorting our Trello boards – its usefulness has been proven time and again.
+From uploading files in Dropbox to sorting our Trello boards – its usefulness has been proven repeatedly.

 There are a number of creative ways we can implement these interfaces into our own designs.
-Let’s take a look at 10 unique examples of drag-and-drop UI from CodePen:
+Let’s take a look at ten unique examples of drag-and-drop UI:

 Before you can go really in-depth with implementing drag-and-drop, it’s important to learn some fundamentals.
 That’s where this simple snippet that utilizes Angular can come in handy.
 It’s a basic exercise in dragging a square element from one side of the screen to the other.
 An alert pops up when you’re finished.
 Nothing fancy, but it could be useful for grasping the concepts involved.